nickpoz97/automated-insulin-pump/README.md

 	* it support a queue for additional messages to print and a clock
 * InputHandler
 	* component that simulates sugar in food eating and insuline reservoir filling
+	* sugar addition value indicates an abstraction about sugar in food
+		* higher values mean simple sugar (sucrose, glucose, ...) in an high amount
+		* highest possible value is an abstraction of max amount of sugar that a person can take, to leave out absurd values like 50k (it is connected with constant *Controller.LOWER_INSULIN_BOUND* since this constant should indicate the minimun amount of insulin to always ensure that sugar level doesn' t rise up or stay high)
 * InsulineReservoir
 	* abstraction of a limited reservoir
 	* exceeding values are truncated by capacity